vadim0x60/evestop/README.md

 pip install evestop
 ```

-If you're using keras, just replace `tf.keras.callbacks.EarlyStopping` callback with our `evestop.keras.EarlyStopping`
+If you're using keras, just replace `tf.keras.callbacks.EarlyStopping` callback with our `evestop.kerascb.EarlyStopping`

 If you're writing the optimization loop yourself, create the early stopping rule (make sure to set mode to 'min' if the vairable is being minimised):